 The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 One of my favourite things to do in Iceland when the sun is shining is visiting the geothermal areas.
-There is one geothermal area, by Ölkelduháls and Ölkelduhnúkur in South Iceland, which I had meant to visit for many years.
+There is one geothermal area in South Iceland, by Ölkelduháls and Ölkelduhnúkur, which I had meant to visit for many years.

-But we were always in a hurry when either visiting the towns Hveragerði and Selfoss or going further east and returning home late, so we always passed the sign Ölkelduháls on Hellisheiði heath saying: "We must visit this geothermal area soon".
+But we were always in a hurry when visiting the towns Hveragerði and Selfoss, or when going further east and returning home late, so we always passed the sign Ölkelduháls on the Hellisheiði heath, saying, "We must visit this geothermal area soon."

 The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland